Off-Grid Water System Guide

 Step 2: Add Water Storage

-Once you have a water source, the next priority is storage.
+Once you have a water source, your next priority should be storage.

 • Power outages